mksingla/mksingla.github.io/_posts/2024-08-26-How-to-configure-Gen AI-service-in-Oracle-APEX-using-OpenAI.md

   Click on APEX Assistant and accept , it will open APEX Wizard.

+  In next blog I will show you how to use this Apex assiatant.

   ![Apex](/docs/assets/images/step3-1.PNG)

   So we successfully configure Gen AI service with Apex.